Skip to content

 SQLite

-Install with: pip install 'slack-machine[sqlite]'
+Install with: uv add 'slack-machine[sqlite]'

 This backend stores data in SQLite.
 SQLite is a C library that provides a lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a non-standard variant of the SQL query language.